The Future of Financial Empower(mint)

 We’ll be featuring summaries and highlights of the speakers here on MoneySummit, starting with “The Psychology and Future of Money” by Stephen Dubner.
 This presentation consists of a speech and a Q&A session, both of which are full actionable insights.
-To see the full session, register here for free.

 In his presentation, journalist Stephen Dubner talks about three topics: